Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### createTracker

 {% hint style="warning" %}
-The API createTracker with callback has been deprecated for the synchronous version
+The API createTracker with callback has been deprecated.
 {% endhint %}

-Creates a media tracker instance that tracks the playback session.
+This API creates a media tracker instance that tracks the playback session.
 The tracker created should be used to track the streaming content and it sends periodic pings to the media analytics backend.

 {% tabs %}
 {% tab title="Android" %}
-#### createTracker
+#### Java

-The createTracker function returns the instance of MediaTracker for tracking a media session.
-The createTracker function with callback as a parameter has been deprecated.
+The createTracker function returns the instance of `MediaTracker` for tracking a media session.

 {% hint style="warning" %}
-If MobileCore.resetIdentities\(\) is called in the implementation, the existing tracker will stop sending pings.
+If MobileCore.resetIdentities() is called in the implementation, the existing tracker will stop sending pings.
 You will need to create a new tracker to generate a new media session.

+Please note that the createTracker function with a callback has been **deprecated**.
 {% endhint %}

 **Syntax**